Note: Some stats may appear entirely differently when inspected in-game, or not display at all. Say /o in chat to see stats in-game

 With all the utility from other unlocks for Soldier, this one falls behind.
 The increased swing speed increases this weapon’s DPS.
 The reduced self-blast damage gives it some new utility as a mini version of The Gunboats.

-Reduced clip is enough of a downside for this weapon, so the increased push force has been removed.
+The increased push force has been removed.
 Faster reload speed was added to allow this weapon to compete with the other primaries in terms of DPS.
-All the other stats listed were always on this weapon as hidden stats; this item card simply reflects those hidden stats.

 This is objectively the best primary for Scout in the hands of a skilled player.
 It has the highest DPS and greatest mobility at full hype.
 The nerfed reload time lowers its DPS potential, allowing the other primaries to compete with it.

 The Back Scatter is easy to counter and overall worse than Stock due to its reduced accuracy.
 By removing this downside, it now behaves the same as Stock, and rewards Scouts with good positioning at the cost of clip size.
 The main strength relies on a factor you can't control, which is where the enemy is looking.

 With the faster firing speed, it had a higher initial DPS than the stock pistol, AND it heals.
 The damage has been reduced and its faster firing speed removed, to compensate for being able to heal.
 The health gain has been increased at close range to keep it a viable healing option.

 The slow effect made little to no difference as the Scout could negate it by simply spamming A and D keys.
 The Marked for Death penalty will be a more impactful downside.